GSA/centers-of-excellence/about/team.md

         bio: >-
           Michelle McNeills has over 10 years of experience in the federal government.
 As the CoE Acquisition Lead, McNellis ensures that CoE procurement packages are compliant with Federal Acquisition Regulations and innovative in their acquisition approach.
 Prior to joining CoE, McNellis served as the Director of Acquisitions at TTS Solutions.
 McNellis led the very first procurements awarded by TTS and 18F including the TTS Bug Bounty program.
 McNellis has also served as an acquisition subject matter expert for GSA’s Public Buildings Service in GSA and the U.S. Coast Guard.
         linkedin: michelle-mcnellis-9488908
-      - name: Matt Montaño
-        img:  MatthewMontano19.2.jpg
-        center: Engagement Lead
-        bio: >-
-          Matt Montano is an experienced Chief Information Officer with 20 years of experience providing technical services and solutions, improving services through innovation and leading diverse teams through change.
-At the CoE, Montano works with Agency Secretaries, executives and staff to kick start modernization, introduce modern problem-solving methods and establish a culture of continuous improvement.
-Montano has overseen $30M in infrastructure, cybersecurity modernization improvements at HUD and OPM.
-        linkedin: mgmontano
       - name: Nick Lundin
         img: NickLundin.jpg
         center: Engagement Lead